I used my recently developed soft skills toolkit as the basis of my talk. The toolkit uses postcards written to procurement from their soft skills.

 - Open workshops - I'm going to be offering some 1 day soft skills workshops here in Fife over the summer - do drop me a line if you'd like me to send you details once they're sorted.
 I can promise they won't involve sitting in a hotel conference room all day.

-Hopefully you'll have found at least one post that adds to your insight from the session, and has inspired you to do something different.
+Hopefully you'll have found at least one post that adds to your insight on soft skills, and has inspired you to do something different.
 Which reminds me of something I forgot to say, and that's that the quickest way to learn new things is to get your 'doing new things' muscle working by doing something different everyday - here's how I fared when I did it for 28 days last year.

 Do keep in touch - here in comments, over on LinkedIn, or email.